sceoul/sceoul/README.md

 <p align="center">
-"let the others chatter and rage; the one who remains unshaken shows them their own weakness."
+"Let the others chatter and rage; the one who remains unshaken shows them their own weakness."
 </p>
 <br>
 <p align="center">